JonaKl/ansible-demo/README.md

     ssh -i /code/.ssh/id_rsa ansible@ansible-demo-server-3
     ```

+    If you get an error "Load key \"/code/.ssh/id_rsa\": error in libcrypto", make sure the SSH keys are in Unix LF format (not Windows CRLF).

 7. From the Control Node, you can run Ansible commands to manage the Managed Nodes.

 ## Running Playbooks